gfetterman/grackle/README.md

 ## Supported language features

-* arbitrarily-nested s-expression arithmetic (on unsigned integers)
+* arbitrarily-nested s-expression arithmetic (on bounded integers)
 * variable definition
 * list manipulation
 * predicate and conditional expressions
+* user-defined lambdas and named functions, with lexical scoping

 ## Next language feature to be added

-* user-defined functions
+* `quote` and user-defined macros

 ## Installation

 Binaries are not currently available.
-Compilation from source requires `make` and `gcc`.
+Compilation from source requires `make` and `gcc`, but no external libraries.

     $ git clone https://github.com/gfetterman/grackle.git
     $ cd grackle